top of page

 United States Suspends Visa Processing for Armenia and 74 Other Countries

-The decision is based on an internal State Department memorandum that instructs U.S. embassies and consulates to stop processing and issuing visas to applicants from the affected countries.
-Under the directive, visa applications will be refused under existing U.S. law while the department conducts a broad review of its visa policies and security procedures.
+The decision is based on an internal State Department memorandum instructing U.S. embassies and consulates to stop processing and issuing immigrant visas for applicants from the affected countries.
+Under the directive, applications will be refused under existing U.S. law while the department conducts a broad review of its immigration policies and security procedures.
 No timeline has been provided for when normal processing may resume.

 Although the full list of the 75 affected countries has not been officially released, Armenia is confirmed to be included in the suspension.
-Other countries reportedly impacted by the decision include Azerbaijan, Russia, Iran, Georgia, Afghanist, Nigeria, and Thailand.
-U.S. officials have so far declined to explain the criteria used to select the countries or to clarify whether additional nations could be added later.
+Other countries reportedly impacted include Azerbaijan, Russia, Iran, Georgia, Afghanistan, Nigeria, and Thailand.
+U.S. officials have not explained the criteria used to select the countries or clarified whether additional nations could be added later.

-The visa freeze comes as part of a wider immigration crackdown being carried out by U.S. President Donald Trump since his return to office last January.
-His administration has adopted stricter policies aimed at limiting migration and tightening entry requirements into the United States.
+The visa freeze comes amid a broader immigration crackdown under U.S. President Donald Trump since his return to office last January.
+His administration has adopted stricter policies aimed at limiting migration and tightening entry requirements to the United States.

-In November, President Trump stated that he intended to “permanently pause” migration from what he referred to as “Third World countries.”
-That statement followed a shooting incident near the White House involving an Afghan national, which led to the death of a National Guard member.
-The administration has cited security concerns as a major reason for reinforcing immigration controls.
+In November, President Trump said he intended to “permanently pause” migration from what he described as “Third World countries.”
+The statement followed a shooting incident near the White House involving an Afghan national that resulted in the death of a National Guard member.
+The administration has cited security concerns as a key reason for reinforcing immigration controls.

 Support independent reporting from the region by subscribing to The Armenian Report.
 Our team is funded solely by readers like you.